larry-athey/climate-czar/Instructions/Pellet Stove Controller v2 Web API.md

 ---

+**/shutdown** - Shut down the stove or cancel a start up.
+Shutdown time is 2x the startup time.

+**/startup** - Start up the stove or cancel a shut-down, so long as the stove isn't in a thernal failure or fault state.

 **/startup-timer/????** - Sets the number of seconds that the stove is allowed to reach its minimum operating temperature.

 **/stove-temp** - Returns the current stove body temperature.